storacha/go-w3up/README.md

    w3 [global options] command [command options] [arguments...]

 COMMANDS:
-   whoami    Print information about the current agent. ls, list  List uploads in the current space. help, h   Shows a list of commands or help for one command
+   whoami      Print information about the current agent. up, upload  Store a file(s) to the service and register an upload. ls, list    List uploads in the current space. help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help